Ratzifutzi/game-portfolio/projects/2022/PLEASEREADME.md

 # Important
-2022, I mainly worked for a project which I can't show in public.
-If you would like to see my code, feel free to message me and I will show you privately.
+2022, I mainly worked on a project that I can't show publicly due to confidentiality.
+If you would like to see my code, feel free to message me and I will show it to you privately.
+I really recommend checking it out, because it reflects how I code.
 Email: joshua@hyper-tech.ch

 2022, I also revamped my Area Game.
 I don't think the content is worth mentioning, that's why it is not included.